peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

   <b>Parameters:</b>

- * <i>a</i>: The second arbitrary-precision integer.
+ * <i>a</i>: The first arbitrary-precision integer.

  * <i>b</i>: The second arbitrary-precision integer.

 <b>Return Value:</b>

-An arbitrary-precision integer in which each bit is set if it's set in one input integer but not the other.
+An arbitrary-precision integer in which each bit is set if the corresponding bit is set in one input integer but not in the other.

 <b>Exceptions:</b>